-Regardless of how students attend the lecture (in-person or on Zoom), they must log into to a Zoom weekly case meeting with Professor Newberry immediately following the lecture.
+If Death Penalty Clinic is a synchronous distance learning class: Death Penalty Clinic will be held via Zoom on Tuesdays from 4:00-6:00.
+Immediately following the weekly Zoom lecture, students must log into to a Zoom weekly case meeting with Professor Newberry.
 Students who are unable to attend the weekly case meeting via Zoom must contact Professor Newberry (jrnewber@central.uh.edu) in order to set up a separate, individual case meeting to take place at a mutually amenable time.
-Attendance will be kept and enforced in accordance with UHLC policy.
-In the event a make-up class is necessary, it will be scheduled in accordance with UHLC policy.
+Pursuant to UHLC policy, you must attend at least eleven (11) of the fourteen (14) regularly scheduled classes (80%).
+Although class lectures will be recorded and made available to students for later viewing, watching recorded Zoom lectures after the regularly scheduled class time does not towards attendance.